ADTECH BASICS

 They are the middlemen between advertisers and publishers.
 They gather ad inventory from multiple publishers and package it, often based on audience segments, topics, or formats, before selling it to advertisers without real-time bidding auctions.

-Ad Exchanges are digital marketplaces where publishers and advertisers can buy and sell their ad inventory.
+Ad exchanges are digital marketplaces where publishers and advertisers can buy and sell their ad inventory.

 They act as a trading floor for programmatic advertising (in simple terms, automated advertising), connecting SSPs with DSPs to run automated auctions for each available ad impression.
 Ad exchanges enable transparent bidding driven by data, assisting both sides to provide the most relevant inventory and maximise revenue.

-Ad Servers are the technology responsible for storing, managing, and serving or displaying ads on a publisher's platform.
+Ad servers are the technology responsible for storing, managing, and serving or displaying ads on a publisher's platform.

 They deliver ads to a website, app or other digital platform, handling everything from deciding which ad to show, to tracking impressions and clicks, and collecting performance data.
 Ad servers ensure the right ad is displayed to the right audience at the right time.
 They are the backbone of both the buy and sell sides of digital advertising.

-DMPs, or 'Data Management Platforms' are data warehouses used to which collect, organise and store audience information from multiple sources such as websites, apps, CRM systems and third-party providers.
+DMPs, or 'Data Management Platforms' are data warehouses used to collect, organise and store audience information from multiple sources such as websites, apps, CRM systems and third-party providers.

 They segment this data into relevant audience groups and provide information that allows advertisers to reach them more accessibly.
 This enables advertisers to better target the right people at the right time.
 The insights from DMPs allow other adtech tools like DSPs to optimise the performance of an advert.